-Step 4: Select your monthly 80 hour activity(s).
+Step 4: Completed during the Employment Planning appointment.
+Select your monthly 80 hour activity(s).

-To help prepare you and support your information session, please review the presentation below with an overview of allowable activities and their requirements prior to your meeting by clicking link below:
+To help prepare you and support your planning session, please review the presentation below with an overview of allowable activities and their requirements prior to your meeting by clicking link below:

 SNAP E&T Mandatory Program Activities - (Coming Soon, TBA)

-Please remember that the ABAWD must complete 80 hours per month in their allowable SNAP MN activity.
+Please remember that the ABAWD must complete 80 hours per month/40 hours bi-weekly in their allowable SNAP MN activity.
 A total of 20 hours per week is recommended.
-Your activity support documents or timesheets should be submitted by the 15th and 30th to ensure sufficient time to update into the state MIS and reflect recorded hours within your MY TESS account!
-Please understand given the volume of SNAP participants anticipated in January and February that there may be a delay in CareerSource updates.
+Your activity support documents or timesheets should be submitted by the 15th and 30th to ensure sufficient time to update into the state participant tracking system and reflect recorded hours within your MY TESS account!
+Please understand submission does not mean automate updating to your case in the state participant tracking system.

 Transportation Reimbursement Assistance: